atomic-world/tassl-src-rs/README.md

 # tassl-src

-This crate is used to build TASSL.
-This crate only works on Linux & Mac.
+This crate is used to build TASSL, it only works on Linux & Macos.

 # Usage